nanasysim/assignment-1/README.md

 ### What is doctl?
 * Open-source command-line interface (CLI) tool
 * Available as precompiled binary for Linux, macOS, and Windows
-* Saves time when managing resources in DigitalOcean accounts
-* Simplifies more comple workflows and activities
+* Simplifies more complex workflows and activities
 * Provides full API access to DigitalOcean, allowing you to create, configure, and destroy resources like Droplets, Kubernetes clusters, firewalls, load balancers, database clusters, domains, and more

 ### What is DigitalOcean?
-* Offers a range of cloud services to help developers and businesses deploy, manage, and scale application
+* Offers a range of cloud services to help developers and businesses deploy, manage, and scale applications
 * Provides virtual machines (droplets), which can be used to host websites, applications, and other services

 ### Why use doctl to Set up and Manage DigitalOcean?
-* doctl allows you to interact with DigitalOcean via the command line
+* `doctl` allows you to interact with DigitalOcean via the command line
-* doctl supprots all functionalities found in the DigitalOcean control panel
+* `doctl` supports all functionalities found in the DigitalOcean control panel
 * Enables you to create, configure, and destroy DigitalOcean resources like Droplets, Kubernetes clusters, firewalls, load balancers, database clusters, domains, and more

 ## Prerequisites
 * A DigitalOcean account
-* A GitHub account
 * An Arch Linux Droplet

 Now that you know some general information and the prerequisites, let's get started.

 ## 1. Install doctl
-Before you set up your DigitalOcean, you must make sure that you have doctl successfully installed on your computer.
+Before you set up your DigitalOcean, you must make sure that you have doctl successfully installed on your Linux droplet.

-### Step 1: Run this command to download the latest version of doctl
+### Step 1: Download the latest version of doctl
+1. Run this command to download the latest version of `doctl`
 ```
 sudo pacman -S doctl
 ```
-* `sudo` allows you to run the command as a superuser
+* `sudo` allows you to run the command as a super user
 * `pacman` is the package manager for Arch Linux
 * `-S` installs the specified package
 * `doctl` is the package name for the DigitalOcean command-line interface

+2. Type `Y` when prompted to confirm the installation

 **This is how it looks on the Terminal:**